developersview/javascript-errors/README.md

 - ReferenceError : Creates an instance representing an error that occurs when de-referencing an invalid reference.
 - SyntaxError : Creates an instance representing a syntax error.
 - TypeError : Creates an instance representing an error that occurs when a variable or parameter is not of a valid type.
+- URIError : Creates an instance representing an error that occurs when encodeURI() or decodeURI() are passed invalid parameters.